cylc/cylc-admin/docs/feb2020-workshop-agenda.md

     - how to represent xtriggers
     - theming?
     - other?
+- Spawn-on-Demand: comparison with Spawn-on-Submit, implications
 - CLI: entry points, new `cylc monitor`, CLI simplification? (post API-on-the-fly)

 ### Wednesday: Configuring and Running Workflows